George Stevens and the Special Coverage

 at the Library of Congress, Washington

-A very precise specifications
+A very recent specifications document

 Stevens et son �quipe en tournage en France, s.d.